Teapotka/slovovyr/README.md

 + /assets - React Components as svg
 + /store - Redux Toolkit store
 + /data - storage of words and functions for working with localStorage

+### Want to make a contribution?
+We gladly support any contributions to the project (you can read the tips and rules at [CONTRIBUTION.md](https://github.com/Teapotka/slovovyr/blob/main/CONTRIBUTING.md)).

 ### About us
 Tymofii Sukhariev - web developer ([LinkedIn](https://www.linkedin.com/in/tymofii-sukhariev-9630a2244/), [CV](https://my-cv-app.netlify.app/)) <br/>